 Set sail in the morning for North Seymour, just north of Baltra, home to sea lions, marine iguanas, swallow-tailed gulls, magnificent frigate birds and blue-footed boobies.
 Seymour Island is probably the most exciting island photographically.
 Bird life abounds, and close to the trail you will find many nesting pairs and young chicks.
 Seymour is also home to the Galapagos’s largest colony of Magnificent Frigate Birds.
 Their mating ritual is an ostentatious display: males expand the red sack at the base of their throat and perch atop a bush with wings fully extended, flapping furiously.
 Interested females circle overhead, and if so inclined, may join the male on terra firma.
 Further along the trail we can observe a colony of sea lions.
-Spend the afternoon in Puerta Ayora, Santa Cruz.
-Visit the Charles Darwin Station, the training centre for naturalist guides who accompany all visitors landing at more than 40 approved sites on the islands, and members of the international scientific community often come to study at the station.
+Spend the afternoon in Puerta Ayora, Santa Cruz. highlands of Santa Cruz where you can witness the famous Galapagos Giant Tortoises in the wild, roaming free.

 Day 7 South Plaza Island / Santa Fe (1B,1L,1D)